PathoGenOmics-Lab/VIPERA/README.md

 - [ ] make a config table with infection groups to do ASR separately
 - [x] do Freyja demixing
 - [ ] summarize Freyja demixing results
+- [ ] use just a sample list and a Garnatxa path list to define targets

 ## Generating a rule graph